BIH-CEI/rd-cdm/README.md

 ## Project Description

-The Rare Disease Common Data Model (RD CDM) is designed to harmonize rare disease data capture across international registries.
+The ontology-based rare disease common data model (RD-CDM) is designed to harmonize rare disease data capture across international registries.
 It integrates standards such as the ERDRI-CDS, HL7 FHIR, and GA4GH Phenopacket Schema, creating a scalable, ontology-driven framework that supports advanced interoperability for research and care.
 The RD CDM Version 2.0.0 consists of 78 data elements, extending the ERDRI-CDS and allowing deeper insights into genetic findings, phenotypic features, and family history of individuals.

 ## Features